gagle/node-tftp/README.md

   As said previously, the TFTP protocol doesn't have any built-in authentication but thanks to the user extensions you can implement a simple authentication mechanism as showed [here](https://github.com/gagle/node-tftp/blob/master/examples/user-extensions-authentication.js).

   Look at the [examples](https://github.com/gagle/node-tftp/tree/master/examples) for more details.

+---

+<a name="error_codes"></a>
+__Error codes__

+The following errors are used internally but they are exposed in case you need reuse any of them.

+The errors emitted can contain a property named `code`.
+It has the name of the error.

+_module_.ENOENT - File not found
+_module_.EACCESS - Access violation
+_module_.ENOSPC - Disk full or allocation exceeded
+_module_.EBADOP - Illegal TFTP operation
+_module_.ETID - Unknown transfer ID
+_module_.EEXIST - File already exists
+_module_.ENOUSER - No such user
+_module_.EDENY - The request has been denied
+_module_.ESOCKET - Invalid remote socket
+_module_.EBADMSG - Malformed TFTP message
+_module_.EABORT - Aborted
+_module_.EFBIG - File too big
+_module_.ETIME - Timed out
+_module_.EBADMODE - Invalid transfer mode
+_module_.EBADNAME - Invalid filename
+_module_.EIO - I/O error
+_module_.ENOGET - Cannot GET files
+_module_.ENOPUT - Cannot PUT files
+_module_.ERBIG - Request bigger than 512 bytes
+_module_.ECONPUT - Concurrent PUT request over the same file